Danganronpa: Trigger Happy Havoc Review

 Danganronpa: Trigger Happy Havoc 8

 At times, gathering evidence is one of the more engaging thrills in the game, but at the same time, very tedious.
-More often than not, the game straight up tells you where you have to go to search for the next clue and the game won’t let you leave the vicinity until you find everything that is needed.
+More often than not, the game straight up tells you where you have to go to search for the next clue, and the game won't let you leave the vicinity until you find everything that is needed.
 This means clicking on every object in the environment and talking to every character in the room, sometimes multiple times before moving on.

-Completing the narrative in Danganronpa, gives you the opportunity to play the game without having to worry about pesky murders.
-This new mode, allows you to interact with all of the characters, which was only a side-note in the main mode between murders.
+Completing the narrative in Danganronpa gives you the opportunity to play the game without having to worry about pesky murders.
+This new mode allows you to interact with all of the characters, which was only a side-note in the main mode between murders.
 I had a good time getting to know some of the characters that I never spoke to during the main game and learning their backstory without seeing them covered in blood the next day.
-Many of the trophies In the game are tied to your interaction with the other students in the School Life mode.
+Many of the trophies in the game are tied to your interaction with the other students in the School Life mode.

 Simply Put

 Danganronpa should be played by anyone looking for a different style of game for the PlayStation Vita.
-Investigating the different murders can be grueling at times due to the inconsistent pacing, as you fail to click on the one spot in the room the game wants you too, or you fail to realize you only spoke to a character once instead of twice.
-The trial gameplay mechanics can be confusing at times, but can be passed by trial and error if you become stuck.
+Investigating the different murders can be grueling at times due to the inconsistent pacing, as you fail to click on the one spot in the room the game wants you to, or you fail to realize you only spoke to a character once instead of twice.
+The trial gameplay mechanics can be confusing at times but can be passed by trial and error if you become stuck.

 More Reviews on SelectButton